 There are quite a few single page designs, but double page spreads definitely dominate the book, and every double page design does extend into the spine.
 However, it is easy to flatten the book almost entirely, so it causes minimal irritation for me.

 Animal’s Fantasy Season is an adorable must-have for any coloring book lover that enjoys having a large seasonal variety of art to color.
-You can find it on Amazon Japan as well as at JapanPop on Etsy.
+You can find it on Amazon Japan.

 This is not a sponsored review – items were purchased with my own money.